duangle/scopes/doc/lang.rst

-Using Bangra
+Using Scopes
 ============

-This chapter will provide an overview and usage information for Bangra in a future release.
+This chapter will provide an overview and usage information for Scopes in a future release.

 Functions